Seven Ideas for a Kitchen Island

 I prefer kitchens with a variety of surfaces.
 And since I cook so much, having a butcher block island top is the best.

 But don’t laugh at me.
 I still use a cutting board most of the time on our island.
 That means I put a cutting board on top of our butcher block!
-Our island is twenty-four years old and it looks really great.
+Our island is twenty-five years old, and it looks great.
 But that is because I have used a cutting board too!

-To take care of a butcher block island, you can clean it and use a conditioner and cutting block oil.
+To care for a butcher block island, you can clean it and use a conditioner and cutting block oil.
 This is the safest conditioner and will rejuvenate and revitalize cutting boards.
-It’s food-safe, which is important!
+It’s also food-safe, which is important!

 Kitchen Island Colors

-As much as I love a white kitchen island, I think it is fun to mix up your kitchen island colors.
+As much as I love a white kitchen island, I think mixing up your kitchen island colors is fun.
 If you have an all-white kitchen, why not try a different color on the island?

-I get asked all of the time about the color of our island in our Waco kitchen.
-It’s kind of odd, but the color of the island changes with the light.
-It can look blue, aqua, and gray!
+I get asked all the time about the color of our island in our Waco kitchen.
+It’s kind of odd, but the island’s color changes with the light.
+It can look blue, aqua, or gray!

-I am pretty sure the color is vintage too.
-I wish I knew the name of it to share with all of you.
+I am pretty sure the color is vintage,, too.
+I wish I knew the color name of it so I could share it with all of you.

-There are so many great kitchen island colors.
-Have some fun with your choice, because the paint is something you can always change.
+There are so many excellent kitchen island colors.
+Have some fun with your choice because the paint can always be changed.

 Counter Stools for a Kitchen Island

-I love the seating at our islands and cpunter stools are important.
+I love the seating at our islands, and counter stools are essential.
 Be sure to measure the height of your island before you order any stools.
-You likely will want counter height, but just make sure.
+You likely will want counter height, but make sure.

-You will have to decide if you want backs to the stools, a swivel, all wood, or fabric.
+You must decide if you want backs to the stools, a swivel, all wood, or fabric.

-The stools below, which we had for many years, are from Lamps Plus.
+The stools below, which we have had for many years, are from Lamps Plus.

-The new stools below are from Serena and Lilly and they are so fabulous!
+The new stools below are from Serena and Lilly Outlet, and they are fabulous!
 I love the rattan weave and the cushions.
-They are so comfortable!
+They are also so comfortable!

 Kitchen Island Lighting Ideas

-Pendants over an island are important as extra light over the island is so important.
+Pendants over an island are essential because they provide extra light over the island.
 These lights are from Lamps Plus.

-As you can see, my tastes are similar and I love this style of pendant which is in our Waco house kitchen.
+As you can see, my tastes are similar, and I love this pendant style, which is in our Waco house kitchen.

-For the beach house, I found these lights Lise Chandelier in Antique Bronze lights on Amazon and knew immediately they were perfect for the beach house.
-They are reasonably priced and I love the white and brass combination.
+I found this Lise Chandelier in Antique Bronze lights on Amazon for the beach house and knew they were perfect immediately.
+They are reasonably priced, and I love the white and brass combination.

 Kitchen Island Decor

 I like to have some decor on our island at all times.
-Here is a great sampling of ideas on ways to add some kitchen island decor.
+Here is an excellent sampling of ideas for adding decor to your kitchen island.

 Ways to Use Your Kitchen Island